This is a means-tested capped discretionary fund that may assist students with a variety of course related costs and travel.

 Please provide photocopies of documents as originals will not be returned or photocopied on your behalf.

-If the learner’s partner is employed with a total household income below £35,000 in the current financial year then please supply the following evidence for all working adults.
+If the student’s partner is employed with a total household income below £45,000 in the current financial year then please supply the following evidence for all working adults.

 If you are self-employed, we need to see an Accountants Letter stating projected earnings for the latest full financial year or a photocopy of the relevant pages of your Self-Assessment Tax Return along with any additional evidence for your partner’s earnings.